andreasabel/inCode/entry/interpreters-a-la-carte-duet.md

 creates a `StateCommand ()`, and `Get`, which takes no parameters and creates a `StateCommand Int`.

-Our GADT here says that the two "primitive" commands of `State Int` are "putting" (which requires an `Int` and produces a `()` result) and "getting" (which requires no inputs, and produces an `Int` result).
+Our GADT here says that the two "primitive" commands of `IntState` are "putting" (which requires an `Int` and produces a `()` result) and "getting" (which requires no inputs, and produces an `Int` result).

-You can then write `State Int` as:
+You can then write `IntState` as:

 ``` {.haskell}
 type IntState = Prompt StateCommand
 ```

+Which is an appropriate Functor, Applicative, and Monad.

-And our primitives can be constructed using:
+And our primitives can be constructed using `prompt`:

 ``` {.haskell}
 prompt :: StateCommand a -> IntState a